cherrypy/cherrypy/sphinx/source/basics.rst

 you can tell a browser that a resource should be downloaded onto the user's machine rather than displayed.

-You could for instance write a page handler as follow:
+You could for instance write a page handler as follows:

 .. code-block:: python